-- Students eligible for support include underrepresented minorities, individuals with disabilities, or individuals from disadvantaged backgrounds.
+- Undergraduates and Medical students eligible for support include underrepresented minorities, individuals with disabilities, or individuals from disadvantaged backgrounds.
 The objective espoused by the NIH for this program is to increase the participation of individuals from these groups in the U.S. biomedical research workforce.

-- Research may be in clinical, translational, or basic areas, but must be focused in areas of NHLBI interest (cardiovascular disease, blood disorders, pulmonary disease).
+- Research may be in clinical, translational, or basic science areas, but must be focused in areas of NHLBI interest (cardiovascular disease, blood disorders, pulmonary disease).

 - Didactic course work is presented to develop the fund of knowledge pertaining to the conduct of research by participating students.

 - The mentor and research group will be selected by the program directors after discussions with chosen students based on review of their application materials

-- Stipend support and housing is available for participants.
+- Housing is available for some undergraduate participants.